|

 readline returns the text of the line read.
 A blank line returns

-and the line is empty, NULL is returned.
+the line is empty, readline returns NULL.
 If an EOF is read with

 a non-empty line, it is treated as a newline.